 The Forsythia is another well known bush that tolerates clay soil.
 The golden-yellow cast of the early buds is a most welcome sight at the end of a long winter.
 The forsythia is a versatile shrub that looks lovely when pruned as a row of hedge, but just as pleasant when left to grow in its natural state.

 Best planted in clay soil in spring or fall, the Spirea is one of the easiest plants to grow in most any landscape.
 The clusters of red, pink, yellow or white flowers of this member of the rose family bloom from late spring to mid-summer, with many varieties that will attract butterflies and hummingbirds to your perennial garden.
 The spirea tolerates sun or shade, and deadheading will often induce a second flowering extending the beauty even later in the season.

 Clay soil doesn’t have to mean a boring landscape.
 If in doubt as to what will thrive in the soil makeup of your area, check with your local agricultural extension service for advice.

-Click subscribe at the top of the page to be notified when Marie Anne publishes a new article; it's free and anonymous.
+Click subscribe to author below to be notified when Marie Anne publishes a new article; it's free and anonymous.
 To see more of what she has already published, click on Columbus Sustainable Living.